 Fortunately, modern dog owners have access to a variety of different supplemental products, including fish oils, which can help satisfy these additional needs, while still allowing you to feed your dog an affordable food.

 Best Dog Fish Oil: Quick Pick

-- #1 Zesty Paws Pure Salmon Oil [Best Overall Fish Oil Supplement for Dogs]: A nutritious liquid food supplement made from wild-caught Alaskan salmon and packed with omega-3 fatty acids.
+- #1 Zesty Paws Pure Salmon Oil [Best Overall Fish Oil Supplement for Dogs]: A nutritious liquid fish oil supplement made from wild-caught Alaskan salmon and packed with omega-3s.

 What Needs Do Fish Oil Supplements Satisfy For Dogs?

 Dogs – like most other animals – require things called omega fatty acids to develop properly and remain in good health.
 Dogs can make some types of these acids themselves, but others, called essential fatty acids, must be acquired from their food.

 Two of the most important essential fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 They each play a slightly different role in your dog’s body, but they are both considered omega-3 fatty acids.
 These important molecules are not especially easy to obtain, as they are only found in a relative handful of foods.

 Chia seeds are one such example, and flaxseed is another.
 But some of the best sources of omega-3 fatty acids come from the ocean — particularly fatty fish species and cold-water fish, such as salmon, herring, and anchovies.